 - 5.1 You have a statutory right to cancel this Contract without giving any reason.
-The cancellation period under UK consumer law will expire after 14 days from the day you accept the offer of a place at the University ("Statutory Cancellation Period"). - 5.2 To exercise your right to cancel you must let us know by clear statement.
-You may) do so by: - 5.2.1 sending an email to the University's Admissions Office (applications@ntu.ac.uk); or - 5.2.2 completing and returning the University's Course Cancellation Form (please note that using this cancellation form is optional). - 5.3 If you cancel this Contract within the Statutory Cancellation Period described above, the University will reimburse to you all payments received from you.
-The University will make the reimbursement using the same means of payment as you used for the initial transaction and we will not charge any fees in connection with the reimbursement. - 5.4 In addition to the Statutory Cancellation Period, you are able to cancel the Contract and withdraw from the University at any time.
-However, please note that if you cancel the Contract after the Statutory Cancellation Period at 5.1 above has expired, the University will not be obliged to refund payments made by you.
-Depending on when you cancel the Contract (in particular whether it is before or after your Course commences) you may be obliged to pay a proportion of your Tuition Fees as set out in the University's Fee Payment Conditions (available in the Regulations). - 5.5 If your Course is due to begin within 14 days from the date you accept the offer of a place at the University (i.e. during the Statutory Cancellation Period), by accepting the offer of a place you are expressly agreeing that the service should begin within the Statutory Cancellation Period.
-If you subsequently decide to cancel the Contract you may be obliged to pay a proportion of your Tuition Fees to cover the period from the commencement of the University's service to you to the date of cancellation, as set out in the University's Fee Payment Conditions.
+The cancellation period under UK consumer law will expire after 14 days from the day after you accept the offer of a place at the University ("Cancellation Period"). - 5.2 To exercise your right to cancel you must let us know by clear statement.
+You may (but do not have to) do so by: - 5.2.1 sending an email to the University's Admissions Office (applications@ntu.ac.uk); or - 5.2.2 completing and returning the University's Course Cancellation Form. - 5.3 If you cancel this Contract within the Cancellation Period described above, the University will reimburse to you all payments received from you.
+The University will make the reimbursement using the same means of payment as you used for the initial transaction; we will not charge any fees in connection with the reimbursement. - 5.4 In addition to the Cancellation Period, the University will allow you to cancel the Contract at any time.
+If you cancel the Contract after the Cancellation Period at 5.1 above has expired, the University will not be obliged to refund payments made by you.
+Depending on when you cancel the Contract (in particular whether it is before or after your Course commences) you may be obliged to pay a proportion of your Tuition Fees as set out in the University's Fee Payment Conditions (available in the Regulations).

+5.5 If your Course is due to begin within 14 days from the date you accept the offer of a place at the University, by accepting the offer of a place you are expressly agreeing that the service should begin within the Cancellation Period.
+If you subsequently decide to cancel the Contract you may be obliged to pay a proportion of your Tuition Fees as set out in the University's Fee Payment Conditions.